My Winter Storm: Reception

 The record was a successful launch, selling over 650,000 copies around the world.
 With the "My Winter Storm", Tarja received, for the first time in her entire career, a gold disc in Czech Republic.
 In Germany, Turunen also reached the gold record status, being the first Finnish solo artist to be granted with this certification.
 In her home country, Finland, "My Winter Storm" achieved platinum.
 While in Russia, the record was most successful, receiving double platinum.
 This was the first time that the singer received a certification from this country.

-Unfortunately, the reception of the critics was not so warm.
-The IGN, for example, criticized the length of the disc, affirming "this record is just too long, overindulgent and pretentious to be enjoyable.
+Although sales were high, reception to the album was mixed.
+IGN criticized the length of the disc, affirming "this record is just too long, overindulgent and pretentious to be enjoyable.
 It's as if we're listening to one long song, and a boring one at that".
-The Metal Storm also complained that attribute, "saying that the metal background becomes monotonous by the end.
+Metal Storm also complained that attribute, "saying that the metal background becomes monotonous by the end.
 A major danger while composing long releases."
 In general, the metal aspects of the album were not well received and the "Ciarán's Well" was panned.

-On the other hand, the Metal Storm praised the beautiful choruses, the string ensemble melodies and the mild percussion.
+On the other hand, Metal Storm praised the beautiful choruses, the string ensemble melodies and the mild percussion.
 Beyond that, the classical-based tracks were well received.
-The beautiful Finnish language ballad "Oasis", for example, was defined by the critics as one of the best songs of the album.
-"The Reign", according to Blabbermouth, "is a captivating example of what the songstress is capable of", as well as "Boy And The Ghost" and the haunting "Our Great Divide".
+"Oasis", for example, was defined by the critics as one of the best songs of the album.
+"The Reign", according to Blabbermouth.net, was a "captivating example of what the songstress is capable of", as well as "Boy And The Ghost" and "Our Great Divide".